 - If you travel overseas for breast augmentation and return to Australia with an infection, the public hospitals will remove your implants and work to clear up the infection.
 If you want your implants replaced, this won’t be done in the public sector – you will have to go to a private plastic surgeon and it is possible that correcting bad surgery might cost you more than if you’d had your surgery in Australia in the first place.

 - View the ASPS checklist if you are considering heading overseas for surgery.

 Talk to us First

-The decision to have cosmetic surgery is a major one and your choice of surgeon is of absolute importance.
-So before jumping on a plane, book a free consultation with our cosmetic breast nurse or a consultation with a specialist plastic surgeon to discuss your options.
+The decision to have plastic or cosmetic surgery is a major one and your choice of surgeon is of absolute importance.
+So before jumping on a plane, book a free consultation with our cosmetic breast nurse or a consultation with a Specialist Plastic Surgeon to discuss your options.
 Our consultations are without obligation and give you the opportunity to discuss your expectations while seeking all the information you need to help with such an important decision.

 At Assure, we offer a special package for breast augmentation patients, for one all-inclusive price of $10,990 – covering surgery performed safely in a premium, fully-accredited hospital in Perth.
 You can read more about our Fabulous Breasts package here.